blackwitch/EasyPatcher/README.md

 # EasyPatcher

-Patcher for AssetBundle files on Unity5
+Easy Patcher is a tool for patching your AssetBundle files on Unity5.

+This package provides the tool for making patch data and the patching module for your client.